Most people you meet there are your colleagues who might have unusual solutions to your problems.

 Gamescom is a classic trade event where businesses show off their new products and industry specialists have a great time with each other.
 People tend to be less serious and discuss whatever they like.

-I loved the way representatives of individual countries were located close to each other.
-For example, if I knew a certain game was made by a Swedish developer, I could go to the reception desk and ask where the Swedish zone was located.
-The premises had a lot of such zones, ranging from big gaming countries, such as China & Japan, to states less known for their video games, like Malta.
+I loved the way representatives of a certain country were located close together.
+For example, if I knew that a certain game was made by a Swedish developer, I could go to the reception desk and ask where the Swedish zone was located.
+The premises had a lot of such zones, ranging from countries that are big on gaming, such as China & Japan, to states less known for their video games, like Malta.

 Every big company was holding raffles at their stands.
 People could just come after 5 pm, play some games and win a prize.
 For me, one of the biggest highlights of the event was an immense line for the FIFA 2020 stand.
-I will also not forget retro consoles, reminiscing of the Sega Mega Drive times.
-The stand had huge gamepads with buttons half of my size.
+I will also not forget retro consoles, reminiscent of the Sega Mega Drive times.
+The stand had huge gamepads with buttons half my size!

 Find a way to be noticed

 Most of the time it’s straightforward — find the person you are interested in and introduce yourself.

 When I saw someone I wanted to talk to I just approached them and said, “Hi, my name is Valentyn Shevchenko, I represent a tournament organizer and esportainment company called WePlay Esports.
 Are you available for a brief conversation?”
 Since everyone is in networking mode, there is nothing unusual about such a simplistic approach.